FuelLabs/fuel-core/docs/developers/debugging.md

 2. In the "Run/Debug Configurations" window, click on the "+" button and select "Cargo"
 3. In the "Name" field, give your configuration a descriptive name, such as "Run Beta 3"
 4. In the "Command" field, enter `run --all-features --bin fuel-core -- run <ARGUMENTS>`, where `<ARGUMENTS>` represents the desired CLI arguments.
 Refer to the CLI documentation for guidance on which options and arguments to use.
-5. If your application uses environment variables for configuration (as indicated in the CLI documentation), you can set them in the "Environment variables" section.
+5. If you use environment variables for configuration (as indicated in the CLI documentation), you can set them in the "Environment variables" section.
 Enter the variables and their values as needed.
 It is recommended to set the `RUST_LOG` environment variable to either `info` or `debug`.
 6. Click "Apply" or "OK" to save your run configuration.

 ### Example Configuration